 Your personal information will be kept secure and confidential.
 Usually we will not disclose personal data without consent but we may share information between the Bromford group of companies, with contractors or third parties and other agencies we work with, including Local Authorities, Social Services, Police, other social landlords and other agencies when Bromford believes it is in your or the public’s interest to do so, or as required by law.

 ◦Current or forwarding addresses may be shared with utility companies and Council Tax offices to ensure billing details are correct.

 ◦If you default upon any tenancy/licence conditions information about you may be provided to authorised debt recovery agencies, to enable them to recover the debt.
 This may affect future applications for tenancies, credit and insurance.

 ◦We may discuss your financial situation, rent payments (including any arrears) and any claims made for welfare benefits with; an external debt advice agency, Welfare Rights Advisor, the housing benefit department or the local authorities housing advice and homeless prevention team to make sure that benefits are paid correctly.

 ◦All customer names, addresses and rent amounts are shared at the end of each year with local authority benefits teams to help claims for housing benefits and changes to housing benefits happen more quickly and easily for everyone.
 All customers are included as we do not always have records of who receives benefit, due to direct payment.

 Please contact us using your preferred contact method if you would like copies of some specific information from your files, and we will try to provide it as quickly as possible.

-If you require a substantial amount of your personal information, there is a formal process for this, under the Data Protection Act 1998, known as a Subject Access Request (SAR).
+If you require a substantial amount of your personal information, there is a formal process for this, under the General Data Protection Regulation, known as a Subject Access Request (SAR).